 Information & Communication Technology allows all children access to a wide range of resources.
 They use tools to find, analyse, exchange and present information responsibly, creatively and with developing confidence.

-Computing is taught as a discreet subject and used as part of all areas of the curriculum.
+Computing is taught as a discreet subject and skills and knowledge are developed in all areas of the curriculum.

 Purpose of Study:

 A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
 Computing has deep links with mathematics, science, and design and technology, and provides insights into both natural and artificial systems.
 The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
 Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.

 The National Curriculum for computing aims to ensure that all pupils:

 can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation

 can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems

 can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

 are responsible, competent, confident and creative users of information and communication technology.